 The United State Environmental Protection Agency (USEPA) Method 8260 recommends an eleven-minute purge time at 40ml/min purge flow.
 Due to this restriction, environmental analysts need to investigate other means to decrease cycle times without sacrificing analytical results.
 This application note will examine decreasing cycle times within the USEPA Method requirements.

+Helium is the second most abundant element in the universe but makes up only 0.0005% of the earth’s atmosphere.
+Helium has many uses including cooling superconducting magnets for Nuclear Magnetic Resonance (NMR) or Magnetic Resonance Imaging (MRI), and since it is inert, it can also be used as a carrier gas for Gas Chromatography/Mass Spectrometry (GC/MS).
 During purge and trap concentration, Helium is used to purge volatile analytes out of the sample matrix in order to concentrate them onto an analytical trap.
 Due to the Helium shortage, it has become necessary to find another means of purging analytes out of the sample.
 This application will examine using Nitrogen as the purge gas for purge and trap sampling.

 Carryover is a common problem resulting in sample reruns and reduced productivity in environmental labs.
 Many advances over the years have been developed to tackle this issue.
 These innovations vary from increasing bake times and bake flows to changing the flow path tubing to more inert materials.
 This application will evaluate a patented innovation for cleaning the sparge vessel during an analytical sequence.